 In the case of radio spectrum use, general authorisations are in practice normally limited to radio services that do not need to be coordinated to avoid harmful interference.
 The consideration in this case of infrastructure networks is however limited to intra-infrastructure network coordination and not coordination on international level or with regard to radio services in the operation spectrum or adjacent to it.
 General authorisation as opposed to individual rights of use cannot be transferred as, by definition, the spectrum can be accessed without the need to obtain an individual authorisation and therefore there is no exclusive right to be traded.

 The harmonised implementation by national administrations is here critical to support effective enforcement policy.
 Key principles were provided in CEPT Reports 14 and 44 to support a strategy to improve the effectiveness and flexibility of spectrum availability for Short Range Devices (SRDs).
-It is questionable whether the availability of compatibility studies for such infrastructure network systems alone gives sufficient protection (e.g. limitation of the number of NAPs in the studies performed under ECC Report 200) and there is also the need to ensure compatibility between systems now and in the future) and there is no effective enforcement policy defined for this case.
+It is questionable whether the availability of compatibility studies for such infrastructure network systems alone gives sufficient protection (e.g. limitation of the number of NRPs in the studies performed under ECC Report 200) and there is also the need to ensure compatibility between systems now and in the future) and there is no effective enforcement policy defined for this case.

 Infrastructure network providers are expected to provide a minimum QoS, in particular when it comes to coverage.
 They like to have full control over the interference they face, and therefore have full understanding of the performance that will be delivered by their network equipment.
 Operators also need to have full visibility over their future access to spectrum in order to be in a position to develop investment plans.
 A pure concept of first come first served is not compatible with the delivery of services based on coverage characteristics.
 On the other side, exclusive spectrum usage for such networks is not needed and may lead to inefficient spectrum usage at a given place, at a given time, for a predictable future.
 This requirement was also not raised by ETSI when delivering proposals in several ETSI system reference documents to the ECC.